johhaanndev/PEC3sokoban/README.md

 _GenerateTile(int x, int y)_

 For every pixel it will call what color it is and start comparing.
 If the pixel's alpha is 0, then it means is a walkable pixel and just returns.
 If not, it runs over the colors array and check 1 by 1 if the color in the array is the same as the pixel painted.
 Then we instantiate the prefab in the position (x, y)

+**Unity Failed to load Windows layout error**

+This error might pop up when trying to open the project in Unity Hub.
+To solve this, you will need to go to LayoutError directory in this same repository, and copy the content